 Masri is a U.S. citizen who lives in Chicago, and according to the complaint he has worked for a nonprofit organization that translates the Quran into English.

 He has "advocated an extremist and violent interpretation of Islam" in conversations with a confidential source for federal investigators, according to the complaint.
 He told the source "that he wanted to participate in jihad" in Somalia or Afghanistan, it said.

 Al Shabaab is an Islamic extremists group in Somalia that the U.S. government has designated a terrorist organization.

 According to the complaint, Masri began espousing his increasingly violent views to an individual he befriended in early 2009.
-Masri allegedly began to actively plan a trip to Somalia where he hoped to join al Qaeda or al Shabaab and commit a suicide attack targeting "infidels."
+In the past month, it is alleged that Masri began to actively plan a trip to Somalia where he hoped to join al Qaeda or al Shabaab and commit a suicide attack targeting "infidels".